arsengspeyan/DevOps-react-rust-postgres/README.md

 • Define Kubernetes manifests (deployment.yaml, service.yaml) for the backend application.

-• DCreate a new YAML file (e.g., .github/workflows/deploy-backend-eks.yml) in your repository under the .github/workflows/ directory.
+• Create a new YAML file (e.g., .github/workflows/deploy-backend-eks.yml) in your repository under the .github/workflows/ directory.
 This file will define the GitHub Actions workflow for deploying your backend application on EKS with a minimum of 3 replicas.

 ## Usage
 Provide instructions on accessing and using the deployed application and infrastructure.